Literary Inspired

 Do: Define Your Target Audience

-Knowing your audience is the first commandment of book promotion.
-Tailor your marketing efforts to reach readers who are most likely to be captivated by your story.
-Whether it’s romance aficionados or sci-fi enthusiasts, understanding your niche is critical.
+Knowing your audience is the first priority in book promotion.
+Tailor your marketing efforts to reach readers who are most likely to connect with your story.
+Whether that’s romance readers or sci-fi enthusiasts, understanding your niche shapes every other decision.

 Don’t: Cast Too Wide a Net

-Generalized marketing is less effective and can waste valuable resources.
-Aim your promotional strategies like a well-thrown dart, hitting the bullseye of your intended demographic.
+Generalized marketing is less effective and wastes resources.
+Aim your promotional strategies at your actual intended readership rather than trying to reach everyone at once.

 Do: Build a Strong Author Brand

-Your author brand is the heart of your promotional efforts.
-It should reflect your writing style, the genres you inhabit, and your unique voice.
+Your author brand is the foundation of your promotional efforts.
+It should reflect your writing style, the genres you write in, and your voice.
 A cohesive brand helps readers remember and identify with you.

 Don’t: Neglect Your Online Presence